Paper airplane icon

 Alright, I’m expanding things a little here, because 30 bucks is still a hella good deal for some more amazing things to do in Melbourne on the cheap.
 And, to be honest, most of these can be made much cheaper than that if you’re feeling particularly frugal.

 Another icon of St Kilda is Luna Park, which dates back to 1912.
-It has that strange but fascinating old fairground feel and is free to explore; you just pay for the rides if you fancy it!
-A guide to Melbourne would be incomplete without this legendary sight, and if you’re a backpacker in Melbourne, you will likely spend quite a bit of time around here!
+It has that strange but fascinating old fairground feel and is free to explore; you just pay for the rides if you fancy it.
+A guide to Melbourne would be incomplete without this legendary but kinda creepy entranceway!

 To the north of the city are the famous Queen Victoria Markets, a great place to visit just to soak in the atmosphere of the night markets that run every Wednesday and Saturday through the summer months.
 If you’re looking for cheap things to do in Melbourne at night, then get yourself down here.

 Another great place to escape the city on a hot and sunny day is Brighton Beach, and it’s one of the best cheap activities in Melbourne.
-A short train ride out of Flinders Street station drops you in this perfect beachside neighbourhood, complete with a thriving high street culture and multi-million dollar houses overlooking the coast!
+A short train ride out of Flinders Street station drops you in this affluent beachside suburb with its grand houses and famous beach boxes.

 Rounding this list of what to do in Melbourne cheaply, I’m gonna go ahead and put a few affordable splurges here, if you’re feeling a bit fancy!
 And by fancy, I mean swapping out that Vegemite on toast for a Pho in Fitzroy, so don’t panic!

-Fitzroy is the hipster hideout of Melbourne, it’s brimming with independent shops, vegan, veggie and multicultural restaurants, innovative street art and free-thinking individuals that celebrate diversity!
-It’s really a wonderful place to be in the city, and as a queer person, it’s somewhere I feel safe and welcome.
+Fitzroy is the hipster hideout of Melbourne; it’s brimming with independent shops, vegan, veggie and multicultural restaurants, innovative street art and free-thinking individuals that celebrate diversity!
+As a queer person, it’s somewhere I feel safe and welcome.
 It’s probably my favourite area of the city alongside Richmond (go Tiges!).

 Melbourne is a historic and culturally rich city, so it’s no wonder that it is also home to many museums and galleries.
 Visiting these institutions is a great way to learn more about Victoria, as well as to discover some incredible artwork from locals and international artists alike.